QualiSystems/cloudshell-help/docs/install-configure/ha-installation/maintenance-of-ha-plugin/upgrade-cloudshell.md

 # Upgrading to a New Version of CloudShell (with the latest HA Plugin)

 :::note
-Prior to performing this upgrade procedure, make sure you are familiar with CloudShells's installation procedure.
+Prior to performing this upgrade procedure, make sure you are familiar with CloudShells' installation procedure.
 For more information see the ["CloudShell Suite Installation and Configuration"](../../index.md).
 :::

 This section describes the required steps to upgrade the Quali server clustering environment to a new version of CloudShell with the latest official HA Plugin.